DamianBusz/adiWishlist/Readme.md

 ```

 At this point our application should be running.
-Frontend can be found on localhost:
+Frontend can be found here:
 ```
 http://localhost
 ```